Map-A-Droid/MAD-ATV/README_64bit.md

    - set Basic Authentication
  - **Apply Settings!**
  - **System -> Auto-Config**, click **Download Configuration*
+   - This file will only have two lines in it:
+     - Your PogoDroid *Post Destination*
+     - Your basic auth *user:password*
+ - Under **System -> Auto-Config -> Pending Devices**
+   - You may see a note saying: *No available Google logins for auto creation of devices.
+Configure through PogoAuth*
+   - This is normal since we want to assign a preconfigured device to an auto-config request, and we do not want MAD to auto-create a new device (which would later need to be configured anyway)
  - Save the downloaded mad_autoconf.txt file onto a FAT formatted USB drive

 ## Flash 64-bit ROM on device